 Lets look at the raw stats.
 According to Emporis, a website that employs data from skyline fanatics the world over, Hong Kong has traditionally been the worlds most highrise city.
-Not only did it have the most highrise buildings (anything 35m-100m tall, or anything 12 floors or higher) with 7,931 -nearly 1,800 more than NYC – it also has the most skyscrapers (150m or over) with 315 monoliths compared to New York’s 242.
+Not only did it have the most highrise buildings (anything 35m-100m tall, or anything 12 floors or higher) with 7,971 – 1,700 more than NYC – it also has the most skyscrapers (150m or over) with 390 monoliths compared to New York’s 282.

-Let’s stop there for a second.
-8,000 highrises, incuding 315 skyscrapers.
+Let’s stop there for a minute.
+8,000 highrises, incuding 390 skyscrapers.
 Imagine what this looks like.
 Imagine yourself on a Hong Kong style street.
-Highrises block out the sky along the whole street, not completely unremarkable, but not completely remarkable either to a city dweller – from your angle midrises and highrises present the same bulk.
+Highrises block out the sky along the whole thoroughfare, not completely unremarkable, but not completely remarkable either to a city dweller – from your angle midrises and highrises present the same bulk.
 You can’t see either end, or past that wall to see how many other highrises there are.
 Even going up in a chopper you’d get the awesome scale, but not completely due to perspective.

 Now lets imagine some atomic cloud comes over all fluffy and transmogrifies you into a traffic stopping, stampede inducing giant 300 ft tall.
 Bummer.
 Your lower arm would be bigger than a Blue Whale or the largest museum dino; you could sit King Kong in the palm of your hand, or a tiny car between your thumb and forefinger if you weren’t particularly nice.
-In reality you’d be so big you’d instantly catastrophically collapse into yourself, anything bigger than your lower arm would start melting down to gravity, and lifting a finger so weighty would likely break it.
+In reality you’d be so big you’d catastrophically collapse/ implode, anything bigger than your lower arm would start melting down to gravity, and lifting a finger so weighty would likely break it.

 Now lets imagine you’re breaking the laws of physics and can now see the top of many of the heads of these highrises, also transmogrifying into human like shapes.
 You are now in a crowd of 8,000, spiked by hundreds of people twice as tall as you, and a handful of goons three times bigger who REALLY look like freaks even to the giant you.
 Imagine your middle or high school assembly of similarly gargantuan people standing to attention, but the crowd 10 to 20x bigger.
 Then look at that tiny toy car balanced on your fingertip, and the tiny worried looking people inside, in comparison to that giant milling mass of flesh.
 That huge auditorium full of building shaped giants would be Hong Kong.
 And the fly on the floor of that arena would be you.

-However Hong Kong still leads if you stacked all the tall buildings together it comes to a teetering 333,836m, with NYC in second place – but a third the combined total – at 109,720m.
-So thus it’s official: chattering, blazing, odiferous Hong Kong is the reigning champion, and three times more ‘built up’ than a ripped NYC.
+However Hong Kong still leads if you stacked all the tall buildings together it comes to a teetering 333,836m, with NYC a third of the combined total – at 109,720m.
+So thus it’s official: chattering, blazing, odiferous Hong Kong is three times more ‘built up’ than a ripped NYC.
 It’s urban areas cover almost the exact size of 59 km² Manhattan, but have triple the built density.

 But criticism of Emporis shows it is not the authority in any way.
 The website rather imperiously only accepts data in English and German (where it is based), and refuses nominations from places like China, where Shanghai’s occasional contributions surmount to less than gentrified old London’s, or Kiev’s for that matter.